rrwick/Badread/README.md

 * `nanopore`: a model trained on real Nanopore reads (the default)
 * `pacbio`: a model trained on real PacBio reads
 * `random`: a random error model with 1/3 chance each of insertion, deletion and substitution
-* a filepath for a trained model
+* a file path for a trained model

 For more information on how error models work, see [this page on the wiki](https://github.com/rrwick/Badread/wiki/Error-models).
 For instructions on building your own error model, see [this page](https://github.com/rrwick/Badread/wiki/Generating-error-and-qscore-models).